HomeArticlesComparisonCPC vs CPM

 CPC vs CPM — Paid Advertising Compared

-CPC vs CPM compared — what each costs, when to use cost-per-click vs cost-per-thousand-impressions, how to calculate effective CPC from CPM, and platform guidance for 2026.
+CPC vs CPM compared — what each costs, when to use cost-per-click vs cost-per-thousand-impressions, and how to calculate effective CPC from CPM.

 Free calculators used in this guide